LmeSzinc/AzurLaneAutoScript/webapp-tauri/UNOCSS-MIGRATION.md

 - Bootstrap reboot used `box-sizing: border-box` globally; the UnoCSS preflight does not → fixed heights would have overflowed by padding.
+- The UnoCSS preflight uses the `font: inherit` shorthand on form elements, which resets line-height to `normal`; reboot used the longhands so `line-height: 1.5` inherits (buttons were 4px short).
+- Chrome's UA stylesheet gives `<button>` a 2px outset border; the old shell css neutralized it with `border: 0 solid`.
+Bare shortcut buttons (btn-menu/btn-aside) must carry `border-0`.
+- Bootstrap reboot gives every enabled button `cursor: pointer` (`button:not(:disabled)`); restored in `base.css` so disabled buttons keep the default cursor.
 - The bootswatch `.form-control` (loaded after the shell css) wins the
   cascade: real padding is `.375rem .75rem`, not the shell override.
 - Table cells are transparent everywhere except the sketchy theme.